Battle of Ghazni

-The Battle of Ghazni (or Ghuznee) took place in the city of Ghazni in central Afghanistan on Tuesday, July 23, 1839, during the First Anglo-Afghan War.
+The Battle of Ghazni took place in the city of Ghazni in central Afghanistan on Tuesday, 23 July 1839, during the First Anglo-Afghan War.

 Prelude

 In the 1830s, the British were firmly entrenched in India but by 1837, feared a Russian invasion through the Khyber and Bolan Passes as the Russian Empire had expanded towards the British dominion.
 The British sent an envoy to Kabul to form an alliance with Afghanistan's emir, Dost Muhammad against Russia.
 The Emir was in favour of an alliance but wanted British help in recapturing Peshawar which the Sikhs had captured in 1834.
 The British refused to help.
 Dost Muhammad then started negotiating with the Russians who had also sent an envoy to Kabul.
 This led the Governor General of India, Lord Auckland to conclude that Dost Muhammad was anti-British.
 British fears of a Russian invasion of India took one step closer to becoming a reality when negotiations between the Afghans and Russians broke down in 1838.
 This led to Persian troops, along with their Russian allies, attacking the city of Herat in western Afghanistan in an attempt to annex it.
 Russia, wanting to increase its presence in South and Central Asia, had formed an alliance with Persia, which had territorial disputes with Afghanistan as Herat had been part of the Persian empire and had only been taken over by Afghanistan in 1750.
 Lord Auckland's plan was to drive away the besiegers and install a ruler in Afghanistan who was pro-British.
 The British chose Shuja Shah Durrani to be the new leader of Afghanistan.
 He was the former ruler of Afghanistan and had formed a strategic alliances with Britain during the Napoleonic Wars against Russia and France, but had been deposed and was living in exile in Lahore.